 GAIN makes money in two ways.
 First, when its investments are successful, it will realize capital gains.
 In addition, it receives interest and dividend income from securities held.
 As of December 31st, 2019, the portfolio consisted of equity or loans in 29 companies, located in 17 U.S. states and in 14 different industry groups.

 The company aims to invest in businesses that provide stable earnings and cash flow, which GAIN can use to pay operating expenses, meet its own debt obligations, and make distributions to shareholders with residual cash flow.

 GAIN’s investment strategy has been very successful over the past several years.
-From 2014 through the first three quarters of fiscal year 2018, GAIN’s portfolio value grew at a double-digit annualized rate.
+From 2015 through the first three quarters of fiscal year 2019, GAIN’s portfolio value grew at an annualized rate of 8%.

 Listed below is GAIN’s net-investment-income-per-share and distribution per share both before, during and after the last recession:

 - Net-investment-income-per-share 2009 – $0.62 (22% decrease)

 - Net-investment-income-per-share 2010 – $0.48 (23% decrease)

 The company’s historical distributable net income during the Great Recession is shown below: